AdobeDocs/document-cloud-learn.en/help/sign/admin/intro-admin-overview.md

     <div>
     <a href="get-started-admin.md"><strong>Getting started for new adminstrators</strong></a>
     </div>
-    <em>In this comprehensive video guide, learn about all the tools you need to get your organization up and running with Acrobat Sign</em>
+    <em>In this comprehensive video guide, learn about all the tools necessary to get your organization up and running with Acrobat Sign</em>
     <br>
   </td>
   <td>